matt-needle/qgis-rotate_marker_symbol/README.md

 - Left-click again to modify its rotation -- Or -- Right-click to cancel

 ### How it works
 - A field named `__rotation__` is added to the original point layer.
-This field is updated with the chosen rotation angle
+This field is updated with the rotation angle
 - The clicked feature is copied to a private temporary layer to create the semi-transparent preview symbol
 - The preview layer is removed from the project when the tool is deactivated